~ Back to Top

 All grants and scholarships are electronically credited to your student account.
 You can also provide written authorization to charge your books and supplies purchased through the campus bookstore to your financial aid account.

-What if I still have a balance on my account after all of my institutional charges are paid?
+What if I still have remaining aid on my account after all of my institutional charges are paid?

-Financial aid refunds are now deposited into your Coyote Card or Direct Deposit.
+Financial aid refunds are now deposited into your Coyote Card or Direct Deposit for any aid remaining that you were eligible for an did not use.

-If the student enrolls in a compressed semester (Fall, Spring, Summer I or Summer II) or in a minimester that is included as part of the previous semester ( May mini), the student's final enrollment status for determining grant eligibility that semester is the census date for the semester of the last course taken.
+If the student enrolls in a compressed semester (Fall, Spring, Summer I or Summer II) or in a mini-mester that is included as part of the next semester (Winter mini; May mini), the student's final enrollment status for determining grant eligibility that semester is the census date for the semester of the last course taken.
 If a student drops, withdraws from or adds a class before the census date, the student's enrollment status will be adjusted and the student's grant eligibility recalculated based upon any changes in enrollment status through that census date.
 Recalculations will include both increases and decreases in enrollment up to the census date of the student's last class.

 How do I determine my enrollment status?